mmcquillan/hex/README.md

 * /etc/jane.config - the global config

-## Listeners
+## Connectors
-Listeners are what Jane uses to pull in information and listen for commands.
+Connectors are what Jane uses to pull in information and listen for commands.
 The Relays specify where the results from the input should be written to or * for all.
 The Target can specify a channel in the case of slack.

-### Command Line listener
+### Command Line Connector
 `{"Type": "cli", "Name": "cli", "Active": false, "Destinations": [{"Match": "*", "Relays": "cli", "Target": ""}]}`

-### Slack Listener
+### Slack Connector
 `{"Type": "slack", "Name": "slack", "Active": true,
     "Key": "<SlackToken>",
     "Destinations": [